-City of Spokane has had low-level detections of these chemicals at two well locations that are well below the state's action levels, and just above the recently announced EPA standards.
+City of Spokane has had low-level detections of these chemicals at three well locations that are below the state's action levels, and one test result at one well location was slightly above the 2024 revised EPA standards.
+However, the updated EPA rule measures compliance based on a four-quarter rolling average of test results.
+The average for that well is just below the limit at four parts per trillion (4 ppt).
 Test results from all other well sites indicated no detection.
-Follow-up testing continues at contaminated well sites while ongoing testing happens at all wells.
-Additionally, the City is supporting the Spokane Aquifer Joint Board with an investigation of potential sources of contamination.
+Follow-up testing continues at well sites with detections, and ongoing testing happens at all wells.
+The City continues to support the Spokane Aquifer Joint Board with an investigation of potential sources of contamination.